cbrown5/cbrown5.github.io/_posts/2018-03-24-ridge-to-reef-management.md

 ## The Tracing Challenge

 A major challenge for Ridge to Reef management is that we often to don't know where the pollutants come from or if there are multiple sources, which ones are the worest offenders.
+This is a crucial step if we want to then identify where forest protections should be placed.

 In Fiji we faced this challenge because there are so many rivers that empty near to coral reefs.
 So it is not immediately clear which catchments were the cause of poor water clarity.